stanfordnlp/CoreNLP/_pages/download.md

 </dependencies>
 ```

-NEW: If you want to get a language models jar off of Maven for Chinese, Spanish, or German, add this to your `pom.xml`:
+If you want to get a language models jar off of Maven for Chinese, Spanish, or German, add this to your `pom.xml`:

 ``` xml
 <dependency>